gosquared/gosquared-official-wordpress/readme.txt

 == Screenshots ==

-1. The GoSquared behavioural marketing platform for Wordpress.
+1. GoSquared is an all-in-one growth platform for your WordPress website.
 Understand your website visitors, capture more leads, and drive more conversations and customers.
 2. GoSquared Visitors.
 A real-time view of your online website visitors.
 3. GoSquared Analytics.
 Your 'ready-to-go' analytics dashboard.
 No configuration needed.
 The curated insights you need delivered to you in real-time.
 4. GoSquared Assistant.
 The intelligent messaging widget to help you engage and capture more leads through your Wordpress site.